 Wake up a tired kitchen or family room with additional warm, stimulating color.
 Golden-yellow walls won't be ignored and help offset or emphasize burgundy curtains.
 Pull even more reds in with jazzy art or a faux brick backsplash or real brick feature wall.
 Avoid over-the-top bright orange and instead introduce cayenne or burnt orange dishware, sunny tulip or lily flower arrangements or spice-tone, striped or mottled yellow, red and orange pendant lights for autumn orchard appeal.

 Introducing the Browns

 In the color world, burgundy is sort of the warm, welcoming kid who plays well with almost everyone, particularly the neutral crowd.
-By keeping everything interesting with , dark red won't get lost in such an earthy palette.
+By keeping everything interesting with texture and sheen, dark red won't get lost in such an earthy palette.
 Inject rich browns in the form of gleaming walnut or ebony-stained wood furniture and tanned-leather-colored textured paint.
 If your home's neutral tones include various grays, continue the flow with mushroom or greige -- gray-beige -- upholstery in nubby-tweed to offset silky window treatments or metallic-silver-fleck wallpaper to counter natural linen or cotton curtains.

 Lorna Hordos is a home-flipping business owner and freelance writer.
 She writes friendly, conversational business, home and lifestyle articles for Bizfluent, azcentral, Daltile, Marazzi, Lowes, Philips Lighting, WordPress.com and numerous other publications.